Master Jobs, Stages, and Tasks for Data Engineering Interviews

 Data Type: Historical, aggregated, multi-dimensional data.

-Operations: Complex queries, data mining, and analytical calculations (e.g., SUM
+Operations: Complex queries, data mining, and analytical calculations (e.g., SUM, AVG, ROLLUP).

 Speed: Optimized for read-heavy workloads (fast query performance).